Spontaneous scalarization: Neutron star scalarization

 \paragraph{Scalar-Gauss-Bonnet theory:}

-Another well-studied modified gravity theory that allows for \ns scalarization is scalar-Gauss-Bonnet gravity discussed in Sec. \ref{models}.
-Interestingly, spacetime curvature itself as well as matter can be the source of the scalar field in this theory.
-Scalarized \ns solutions in scalar-Gauss-Bonnet gravity were studied for the first time in \textcite{Doneva:2017duq,Silva:2017uqg}.
-They exhibit quite different features compared to the \DEF model while being qualitatively similar to \ns solutions in other classes of Gauss-Bonnet theories where scalarization is not possible~\cite{Pani:2011xm,Kleihaus:2016dui,Saffer:2019hqn}.
-For example, for a given central energy density the stellar mass is always smaller compared to \gr.
-Moreover, normally there is only one bifurcation point at small central energy densities and afterwards the branches of solutions are terminated because of violation of the regularity conditions.
+Another well-studied modified gravity theory that allows for \ns scalarization is the scalar-Gauss-Bonnet gravity discussed in Sec. \ref{models}.
+Spacetime curvature itself, as well as matter, can be the source of the scalar field in this theory.
+Scalarized \ns solutions in scalar-Gauss-Bonnet gravity were studied for the first time by \textcite{Doneva:2017duq,Silva:2017uqg}.
+The solutions exhibit much different features than to the \DEF model while being qualitatively similar to \ns solutions in other classes of Gauss-Bonnet theories where scalarization is not possible~\cite{Pani:2011xm,Kleihaus:2016dui,Saffer:2019hqn}.
+For example, for a given central energy density the stellar mass is always smaller than in \gr.
+Moreover, there is normally only one bifurcation point at small central energy densities, and afterward the branches of solutions are terminated because of violation of the regularity conditions.